 - Tripa Mishki – If you are on the adventurous side, this dish is something you might want to give a try as it is one of the most popular dishes in Ecuador.
 Consisting of seasoned and fried intestines, the texture takes a while to get used to.

 - Empanadas de Viento – This dish is my absolute favorite in Ecuador.
 These tasty empanadas are filled with cheese and then deep-fried and sprinkled with sugar.
 Make sure you grab more than one as they are both very light and incredibly addicting.

 - Seco de Pollo – This chicken stew is typically served with rice, boiled egg, and potatoes.
 It is so popular with the locals that it has become a staple in Ecuadorian cuisine.
 Though you will find this dish throughout Ecuador, the city of Quito is known for having some of the best.

 How to Get There

 If you are visiting Quito from outside of Ecuador, the best way to visit is to fly into the city’s international airport.
 There is a wide range of international flights into and out of Mariscal Sucre International Airport (UIO) every day, so you should have plenty of options.
 If you are visiting Quito from other areas of Ecuador, the easiest way to travel between cities is by airplane.
 There are several airports throughout Ecuador that you can take advantage of for your travel needs.
-To assist you in your planning needs, I have included a map of the country’s many airports for you to review below.
+To assist you in your planning needs, I have included a map of the country’s many airports for you to review in my Quito Ecuador visitor guide below.